Language Specification

 Out Parameters

 The out keyword designates a parameter intended for initialization rather than incremental modification.
-The parameter type must an aggregate.
-The out implicitly marks it as mutable.
+The parameter type must be an aggregate.
+An out parameter is implicitly mutable.

-out is a semantic “flag”, that you are going to initialize it, but it behaves in almost all respects as a normal mut parameter.
+out behaves in almost all respects as a normal mut parameter.

-There is a cool difference though: functions with out parameters can be called using return-value syntax, and the compiler automatically provides the structured return (sret) value.
+Functions with out parameters can be called using return-value syntax.
+In that form, the compiler automatically provides the structured return (sret) destination.

 Explicit Name